ToxicOverload/computercraft-miner/README.md

 1. Set up a 3*2 (3 wide, 2 tall) array of advanced monitors.
 1. Run the following command: `pastebin run UzQh6UMQ`
 1. Restart the computer
+1. If there are multiple robots or your robot has a different channel than the default, make sure the list is updated accordingly

 ### For the robot:
 1. Place a robot (either type) at the desired dropoff location (there should be a chest beneath it)